 Continuing Education Activity

 Idiopathic pulmonary hemorrhage is a rare condition caused by bleeding into the lower respiratory tract, usually the alveoli.
 Its classical presentation is a clinical triad of hemoptysis, iron-deficiency anemia, and pulmonary infiltrates on chest imaging in the absence of any other identifiable cause of pulmonary or systemic hemorrhage.
 Early diagnosis leads to prompt treatment and a reduction in mortality and complications.
-This activity describes the clinical course of the disease and discusses the evaluation and management of patients presenting with this condition.
-It also highlights the role of the interprofessional team in managing these patients.
+This activity describes the clinical course of the disease and discusses the evaluation and management of patients presenting with idiopathic pulmonary hemorrhage and highlights the role of the interprofessional team in the care of patients with this condition.

-- Identify the etiology and epidemiology of idiopathic pulmonary hemorrhage.
+- Identify the etiology of idiopathic pulmonary hemorrhage.

-- Describe the clinical presentation, examination findings, and evaluation of patients presenting with idiopathic pulmonary hemorrhage.
+- Describe the clinical presentation and examination findings of patients presenting with idiopathic pulmonary hemorrhage.

-- Review the treatment options and prognosis of idiopathic pulmonary hemorrhage.
+- Review the management and treatment options for idiopathic pulmonary hemorrhage.

 Idiopathic pulmonary hemorrhage is a rare condition that affects the lower respiratory tract.
 It can be divided into two clinical entities depending on whether the pathophysiology and presentation are acute or chronic.
 Acute idiopathic pulmonary hemorrhage usually presents as diffuse alveolar hemorrhage (DAH), while the more insidious or chronic pulmonary hemorrhage often presents as idiopathic pulmonary hemosiderosis (IPH) following repeated alveolar bleeding.
 The terms idiopathic pulmonary hemorrhage, idiopathic pulmonary hemosiderosis, and diffuse alveolar hemorrhage are often used interchangeably.